Beatles for Sale

 Beatles for Sale is the fourth studio album by the English rock band the Beatles.
 It was released on 4 December 1964 in the United Kingdom on EMI's Parlophone label.
 The album marked a departure from the upbeat tone that had characterised the Beatles' previous work, partly due to the band's exhaustion after a series of tours that had established them as a worldwide phenomenon in 1964.
 Beatles for Sale was not widely available in the US until 1987, when the Beatles' catalogue was standardised for release on CD.
-Instead, eight of the album's fourteen tracks appeared on Capitol Records' concurrent release, Beatles '65, issued in North America only.
+Instead, eight of the album's fourteen tracks, alongside "I'll Be Back", which was cut from the US version of the Hard Day's Night album, and both sides of the single "I Feel Fine" / "She's a Woman", appeared on Capitol Records' concurrent release, Beatles '65, and the remaining six of the album's fourteen tracks, including both sides of the US single "Eight Days a Week" / "I Don't Want to Spoil the Party", appeared on Capitol Records' seventh release, Beatles VI, both issued in North America only.

-The sessions for Beatles for Sale also produced a non-album single, "I Feel Fine" backed by "She's a Woman".
-During the sessions, the band ventured into studio experimentation, such as employing a fade-in and incorporating guitar feedback, and supplemented the basic recordings with percussion instruments such as timpani, African hand drums and chocalho.
+During the sessions, the band ventured into studio experimentation, such as employing a fade-in and incorporating guitar feedback, and supplemented the basic recordings with percussion instruments such as timpani, African hand drums, and chocalho.
 The album reflects the twin influences of country music and Bob Dylan, whom the Beatles met in New York in August 1964.
 Partly as a result of the group's hectic schedule, only eight of the tracks are original compositions, with cover versions of songs by artists such as Carl Perkins, Chuck Berry, Buddy Holly and Little Richard being used to complete the album.
 The original songs introduced darker musical moods and more introspective lyrics, with John Lennon adopting an autobiographical perspective in "I'm a Loser" and "No Reply".
+Furthermore, the majority of the songs did not feature themes of love, with only three out of the fourteen tracks mentioning love in a positive light.

 Beatles for Sale received favourable reviews in the UK musical press, where it held the number one spot for 11 of the 46 weeks that it spent in the top 20.
 The album was similarly successful in Australia, where the band's cover of Berry's "Rock and Roll Music" also topped the singles chart.
 One of the songs omitted from the US version of the album, "Eight Days a Week", became the Beatles' seventh number one in the US when issued as a single there in February 1965.
-In 2000, it was voted number 204 in the third edition of Colin Larkin's book All Time Top 1000 Albums.
+In 2000, the album was voted number 204 in the third edition of Colin Larkin's book All Time Top 1000 Albums.